FilmakademieRnd/AnimHost/python/ml_framework/README.md

 2. Configure the dataset node:
     - Select the `Dataset Path` you used, *C:/My-AnimHost-Run/Survivor_Training_Data*.
     - Select the `AI4Animation Path` you used, *C:/My-AnimHost-Run/AI4Animation-master*.
-    - Set the `PAE epochs` and `GNN epochs` to 2 epochs for a test run.
-Or use the default configuration for a training run that takes ~12 hours on a recent Nvidia GPU.
+    - Set the `PAE epochs` and `GNN epochs` to 1 epochs for a ~15min trial run (including a few minutes for first time setup).
+Or the default values for a ~12 hours training run.
+Time estimates assume a recent Nvidia GPU and training on the full Surivor 2025 dataset (without mirroed data).

 3. Click **Run** to start training